Commonwealth Consolidated Acts

 (b) must be signed by each of the parties; and

-(i) an authorised celebrant; or
+(i) an authorised celebrant;

-(ii) a Commissioner for Declarations under the Statutory Declarations Act 1959 ; or
+(ii) a Commissioner for Declarations under the Statutory Declarations Act 1959 ;

-(iii) a justice of the peace; or
+(iii) a justice of the peace;

-(iv) a barrister or solicitor; or
+(iv) a barrister or solicitor;

-(v) a medical practitioner; or
+(v) a medical practitioner;

 (vi) a member of the Australian Federal Police or the police force of a State or Territory; and

-(i) an Australian Diplomatic Officer; or
+(i) an Australian Diplomatic Officer;

-(ii) an Australian Consular Officer; or
+(ii) an Australian Consular Officer;

-(iii) a notary public; or
+(iii) a notary public;

-(iv) an employee of the Commonwealth authorised under paragraph 3(c) of the Consular Fees Act 1955 ; or
+(iv) an employee of the Commonwealth authorised under paragraph 3(c) of the Consular Fees Act 1955 ;

 (v) an employee of the Australian Trade and Investment Commission authorised under paragraph 3(d) of the Consular Fees Act 1955 .

-(4) Where a party to an intended marriage is unable, after reasonable inquiry, to ascertain all of the particulars in relation to that party required to be contained in a notice under this section, the failure to include in the notice such of those particulars as the party is unable to ascertain does not make the notice ineffective for the purposes of this section if, at any time before the marriage is solemnise d, that party furnishes to the authorised celebrant solemnising the marriage a statutory declaration as to that party's inability to ascertain the particulars not included in the notice and the reason for that inability.
+(4) Where a party to an intended marriage is unable, after reasonable inquiry, to ascertain all of the particulars in relation to that party required to be contained in a notice under this section, the failure to include in the notice such of those particulars as the party is unable to ascertain does not make the notice ineffective for the purposes of this section if, at any time before the marriage is solemnised, that party furnishes to the authorised celebrant solemnising the marriage a statutory declaration as to that party's inability to ascertain the particulars not included in the notice and the reason for that inability.

-(5) Despite a notice required by subsection ( 1) having been received later than 1 month before the date of the marriage, a prescribed authority may authorise an authorised celebrant to solemnise a marriage if the authority is satisfied that one or more of the circumstances prescribed in the regulations have been met.
+(5) Despite a notice required by subsection (1) having been received later than 1 month before the date of the marriage, a prescribed authority may authorise an authorised celebrant to solemnise a marriage if the authority is satisfied that one or more of the circumstances prescribed in the regulations have been met.

-(5A) An authorised celebrant shall, as soon as practicable after receiving the notice referred to in subsection ( 1), give to the parties a document outlining the obligations and consequences of marriage and indicating the availability of marriage education and counselling.
+(5A) An authorised celebrant shall, as soon as practicable after receiving the notice referred to in subsection (1), give to the parties a document outlining the obligations and consequences of marriage and indicating the availability of marriage education and counselling.

-(6) Where, by reason of the death, absence or illness of an authorised celebrant to whom a notice of intention to marry has been given, or for any other reason, it is impracticable for that person to solemnise the marriage, the marriage may be solemnise d by any authorised celebrant who has possession of the notice.
+(i) because of the death, absence or illness of the authorised celebrant, or for any other reason, it is impracticable for that person to solemnise the marriage; or

-(7) The declarations of the parties required by subsection ( 1) shall both be written on the one paper and on the same side of that paper.
+(7) The declarations of the parties required by subsection (1) shall both be written on the one paper and on the same side of that paper.

 (8) An authorised celebrant shall not solemnise a marriage: